 Maybe you got into newborn photography after having your own baby (who hasn’t become obsessed with their own baby and taken 3021 photos of them each day?!
 Please don’t tell me I’m alone here).
 Or maybe you just left your corporate job to follow your heart and open your dream newborn photography studio.
-It could be you’ve been a newborn photographer for years now but still not hitting your goals.
+It could be you’ve been a newborn photographer for years now, like Hillarry Pitts, but still not hitting your goals.

 Whatever your story may be, it’s important to keep your eye on the prize and avoid these commonly made newborn photography mistakes.
 These are mistakes I have personally made in the past (so don’t feel silly if you have too).
 Today I’m going to share them with you so you can avoid making them too.